The most beautiful film music to play on the piano

 Explore our sheet music of "My Heart Will Go On" for the piano at an intermediate level with an orchestral accompaniment.

 7. Twilight: "River Flows in You" - Yiruma

 Let's explore now the work of Yiruma, a South Korean pianist and composer.
-A New Age artist known the world over, he emerged like a revelation in 2001.
+A New Age artist known the world over, he emerged as a revelation in 2001.

 His most famous compositions are "Kiss the Rain" and "River Flows in You", a piece included in the soundtrack of the film Twilight.
 Light and airy, it is perfectly at home within our selection of the most beautiful film music.

 "River Flows in You" is often confused with "Bella's Lullaby", another well-known piano piece for the soundtrack of Twilight written by the composer Carter Burwell.
 However, both pieces do a feature on the album.

 The gentle, tender dreaminess towards which "River Flows in You" takes us is a lovely successful metaphor of the love story between Bella and Edward.
 Sometimes peaceful, sometimes tumultuous, but always passionate!

 The main theme of "River Flows in You" is repeated and develops throughout the piece, like other pieces by the same composer.
 Although it is based on several chords, it is a very expressive and accessible piece which does not require a great deal of experience at the piano, but a certain sensitivity.

 Explore the Tomplay sheet music of "River Flows in You" by Yiruma and take advantage of the separate hands function, fingering and the professional recording of the piece synchronised with the sheet music.

 8. Pride and Prejudice: "Dawn" - Dario Marianelli